Fedron/gpu-voxel-fields/README.md

 - Linux

 ### 🔨 Building from Source
-If you prefer building yourself a nightly version of rust is required for the following features:
+If you prefer building yourself, a nightly version of rust is required for the following features:
 - `generic_const_exprs`
 - `duration_millis_float`
 - `map_try_insert`
 - `variant_count`

 To build the project:
 1. Install Rust Nightly: